nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%208%20-%20Cricket%20WC%20Batting%202023/highest%20runs.png?raw=true)

-    - **Project Overview**: In this project, I analysed a dataset of Netflix, an American subscription-based streaming service that allows members to watch TV shows and movies on an internet- connected device.
-The objective of this project is to understand the distribution and trends of content on Netflix, including the number of movies vs TV shows, premiere years, countries of origin, ratings, genres, and contributions by directors.
+    - **Project Overview**: In this project, I analysed a dataset of The 2023 ICC Men's Cricket World Cup.
+The objective of this analysis is to understand the performance of cricket players based on various metrics such as runs, balls faced, 4s, 6s, dismissal types, and playing time.
     - **Data Collection**:
-         The dataset was obtained from Kaggle, which included information about Type of content whether TV-Show or Movie, title, director, cast, Country of release, date_added, release_year, rating etc.
+         The dataset was obtained from Kaggle, which included information about player name, dismissal, runs, balls, minutes played, 4s, 6s, strike_rate etc.
     - **Data Cleaning**:
          I preprocessed the data by handling missing values, removing duplicates, and converting data types.
 I used Pandas for these operations.
     - **Descriptive and Exploratory Data Analysis**:
          I performed descriptive and exploratory data analysis using Matplotlib and Seaborn.
     - **Findings**:
-         1. The Number of Movies is quite high as compared to TV Shows.
-         2. The highest number of Movies premiered in 2019 is 1424 and TV Shows in 2020 is 594.
-         3. The highest number of shows are from USA, followed by India.
-         4. Most of the Content in Netflix is rated TV-MA.
-         5. Genre Drama is the highest premiered genre.
-         6. Director Rajiv Chilaka is the most contributed director. and more.
+         1. Glenn Maxwell has scored the highest number of runs, around 200.
+On the other hand, Mohammad Rizwan has scored around 130 runs.
+         2. The ranking of the players of most 4s and 6s is exactly the same as the ranking of the players with highest runs.
+         3. A correlation of 0.93 between runs and balls in cricket indicates a strong positive relationship.
+This means that as the number of balls faced by a player increases, the number of runs scored also tends to increase.
+         4. The graph shows the distribution of average runs across different types of dismissals.
+The ‘c’ dismissal type i.e Caught Out has the highest average runs, while the ‘st’ dismissal type i.e Stumped has the lowest. and more.